The US will provide cluster munitions to Ukraine as part of a new military aid package: AP sources

 The last large-scale American use of cluster bombs was during the 2003 invasion of Iraq, according to the Pentagon.
 But U.S. forces considered them a key weapon during the invasion of Afghanistan in 2001, according to Human Rights Watch.
 In the first three years of that conflict, it is estimated the U.S.-led coalition dropped more than 1,500 cluster bombs in Afghanistan.

-Proponents of banning cluster bombs say they kill indiscriminately and endanger civilians long after their use.
-Groups have raised alarms about Russia’s use of the munitions in Ukraine.
+Proponents of banning cluster bombs say they kill indiscriminately and endanger civilians long after their use

+The International Committee of the Red Cross said it is clear “that where cluster munitions have been used on a large scale, they cause significant numbers of preventable civilian casualties.”
+Male civilians, including farmers or others out working in fields, are the main victims, the committee said, citing a 2007 study.
+Children are the second most common victims, attracted by the submunitions’ size, shape and color.

 The United States, Russia and Ukraine are among the countries that have not signed on.

-Marta Hurtado, a spokesperson for the U.N. human rights office, said Friday that “the use of such munitions should stop immediately and not be used in any place.”
+Marta Hurtado, speaking for the U.N. human rights office, said Friday “the use of such munitions should stop immediately and not be used in any place.”

 “We will urge the Russian Federation and Ukraine to join the more than 100 states that have ratified the convention of cluster munitions and that effectively ban their use,” she added.